 Author Note

 Correspondence concerning this article should be addressed to Nicholas P. Maxwell, School of Psychology, The University of Southern Mississippi, 118 College Dr. #5025, Hattiesburg, MS 39406, United States.
 Study materials, data files, and R code used for analyses have been made available via OSF (https://osf.io/3fztn/).
+Experiments reported in this study were used to partially satisfy the dissertation requirements of the first author.
 Nicholas P. Maxwell is now at Midwestern State University.

 Abstract